-As of June 30, 2020, we had not recorded an impairment on any investments in our real estate portfolio.
-Despite revisions to future cash flows as a result of the anticipated impacts of COVID-19, as of June 30, 2020, the undiscounted cash flows of each of our real estate investments exceeded their carrying value.
-Certain investments within our portfolio, specifically our hotel assets, are more susceptible to future impairment considerations due to the significant declines in occupancy as a result of extended closures and uncertainty around future cash flows.
+As of September 30, 2020, we had not recorded an impairment on any investments in our real estate portfolio.
+Despite revisions to future cash flows as a result of the anticipated impacts of COVID-19, as of September 30, 2020, the undiscounted cash flows of each of our real estate investments exceeded their carrying value.
+Certain investments within our portfolio, specifically our hotel assets, are more susceptible to future impairment considerations due to uncertainty around future cash flows.
+This uncertainty is a result of the significant declines in occupancy and rates from reduced travel and group business, as well as the uncertainty around the length of time needed for these assets to return to stabilization.
 Due to the rapidly evolving environment, we will continue to evaluate our cash flow assumptions.
 Continued negative impacts of COVID-19 could result in impairments to certain of our investments in future periods.

-The following table details our investments in real estate-related securities as of June 30, 2020 (\$ in thousands):
+The following table details our investments in real estate-related securities as of September 30, 2020 (\$ in thousands):

-Instrument Number of Positions Weighted Average Coupon (1) Weighted Average Maturity Date (2) Cost Basis Fair Value

-RMBS 62 3.37% December 18, 2041 \$ 247,041 \$ 236,899
+Instrument Number of Positions Weighted Average Coupon (1) Weighted Average Maturity Date (2) (Cost Basis Fair Value RMBS 57 3.27% June 6, 2046 \$ 228,263 \$ 225,295 CMBS 1 5.76% July 25, 2039 3,446 3,229 58 \$ 231,709 \$ 228,524

-CLO 8 5.30% December 27, 2035 25,174 23,227

-CMBS 1 5.76% July 25, 2039 4,117 3,863

-71 \$ 276,332 \$ 263,989

-(1) As of June 30, 2020, our RMBS investments had floating rate coupons ranging from 0.00% to 7.95%, our CLO securities had floating rate coupons ranging from 3.38% to 7.71% and our CMBS investment had floating rate coupon of 5.76%.
+(1) As of September 30, 2020, our RMBS investments had floating rate coupons ranging from 0.00% to 7.95% and our CMBS investment had floating rate coupon of 5.76%.